RiccardoCampitelli/pokedexAPI/readme.md

 - npm run docker:build
 - npm run docker:run

-Things I would improve:
+## Things I would improve:

-- Add some sort of DI
+- Add DI
 - Move clients into different package and install them as dependencies
 - Enable urls to be config driven